alamvr3/calculator_web/readme.md

 Running the above command will automatically start the web-app's server.

+You can then follow the link that will be outputted by your terminal.

 You may choose to either type your expressions or upload a Text file with your expressions on their own respective lines.

 When typing expressions, multiplication is not implied by "()", so you must use "*" to indicate multiplication.